yossibokorbleile/DiscretePersistentHomologyTransform.jl/README.md

 This outputs an array of [Eirene](https://github.com/Eetion/Eirene.jl) Persistence Diagrams, one for each direction.

 ### Rank Functions
-Given an [Eirene](https://github.com/Eetion/Eirene.jl) Persistence Diagram $D$, PersistentHomologyTransfer can calculate the Rank Function $r_D$ either exactly, or given a grid of points, calculate a discretised version.
+Given an [Eirene](https://github.com/Eetion/Eirene.jl) Persistence Diagram $D$, DiscretePersistentHomologyTransform can calculate the Rank Function $r_D$ either exactly, or given a grid of points, calculate a discretised version.
 Recall that $D$ is an $n \times 2$ array of points, and hence the function `Total_Rank_Exact` accepts an $n \times 2$ array of points, and returns a list of points critical points of the Rank function and the value at each of these points.
 Running

 ```julia
 rk = Total_Rank_Exact(barcode)